India quarantines man recovering from Ebola

 "It is a known fact that, during convalescence from Ebola Virus Disease, persons continue to shed virus in bodily fluids for variable periods," the ministry said.
 "However, presence of virus in his semen samples may have the possibility of transmitting the disease through sexual route up to 90 days from time of clinical cure."

-India has screened thousands of passengers traveling from Ebola-hit West Africa in recent weeks.
+India has screened thousands of passengers travelling from Ebola-hit West Africa in recent weeks.

 The Indian man carried with him documents from Liberia that stated he had been cured.
 He will be kept in quarantine until the virus is no longer present in his body, and will undergo tests over the next 10 days or so, a senior Health Ministry official said.